-The public will have an opportunity to provide both written and/or oral comments regarding the proposed action on building standards at a public meeting to be conducted by the CBSC to be scheduled at a date near the end of the current adoption cycle.
-A meeting notice will be issued announcing the date, time and location of the public meeting.
+The public will have an opportunity to provide both written and/or oral comments regarding the proposed action on building standards at a public meeting to be

 Following the public comment period, CBSC may adopt the proposed building standards substantially as proposed in this notice or with modifications that are sufficiently related to the original proposed text and notice of proposed changes.
 If modifications are made, the full text of the proposed modifications, clearly indicated, will be made available to the public for at least 15 days prior to the date on which the CBSC adopts, amends, or repeals the regulation(s).
 CBSC will accept written comments on the modified building standards during the 15-day period.